eclipse-hono/hono/site/documentation/content/admin-guide/monitoring-tracing-config.md

 * `metrics-graphite` – Enables the Graphite backend.
 * `metrics-influxdb` – Enables the InfluxDB backend.

-Additionally to selecting a metrics back end, you may need to configure the back end using Spring configuration options.
+Additionally, to selecting a metrics back end, you may need to configure the back end using Spring configuration options.
 See the documentation mentioned above for more information.